Edward Kalungi

-Playing career
+Club career

 Kalungi played club football for Express FC (Uganda), Shinas F.C.
 (Oman), Hue F.C.
 (Vietnam), Look E San F.C.
 (Thailand), Al-Wasl F.C.
 (U.A.E), and Sulut United F.C.
 (Indonesia).
 He retired in 2010.

-National team
+International career

 Kalungi made his debut for the Uganda national team on 3 September 1993 against Tanzania.
 Kalungi scored his first goal for the Uganda national team on 23 November 2000 against the Somalia national team in the 2000 CECAFA Cup.

-Post-football career
+Post-playing career

 In 2013, Kalungi was elected as a delegate for Uganda Football Players Association.
 In December 2018, Kalungi was appointed as a FUFA staff as Head Of Estates Manager, a department overseeing football infrastructure in Uganda.